5 Tips for Avoiding Marketing Mistakes When Partnering With an Outsourced Marketing Agency

 Working off of a creative brief will ensure that you cover the essential items for your project.
-And Google Docs is a great tool to promote collaboration, ask questions, and clarity processes along the way.
+And Google Docs is a great tool to promote collaboration, ask questions, and clarify processes along the way.
 Finally, make it easy on everyone by committing to a project management tool.
 Our current favorite is Wrike.
-Through Wrike, we’re able to provide live update links to our clients so they can view the work that’s underway and the hourly rate for a given period of time.
+With Wrike, we’re able to provide live update links to our clients so they can view the work that’s underway and the hourly rate for a given period of time.

 Communicate until you’re certain everyone is on the same page.
 Keep things running smoothly and forward.